 How much time is involved?

-The National Governance Association has indicated that under usual circumstances, governors can expect to spend 10-20 days a year on governing body responsibilities.
+The National Governance Association has indicated that under usual circumstances, governors can expect to spend 10 to 20 days a year on governing body responsibilities.

 Governing board meetings are held during term time only.